 How to get here

-The entrance to Río Muchacho is 10 km north of Canoa on the San Vicente-Jama Road on the mid coast of Ecuador.
-From the entrance from the main road, it is 8 km of unpaved road to the organic farm; this road is passable by car most of the year, but during the rainy season the second (and last) river crossing may be difficult.
-In this rare event, it is a 1 km walk to the farm or we can collect you by car on the other side of the river (If traveling by private car during the wet season call the farm first to check conditions).
-We suggest guests call the farm at least one day before arrival so we can arrange transport for you.
+The entrance to Río Muchacho is 7 km north of Canoa on the San Vicente-Jama Road on the mid coast of Ecuador.
+From the entrance from the main road, it is 7 km of unpaved road to the organic farm; this road is passable by car most of the year, but during the rainy season, the second (and last) river crossing may be difficult.
+In this rare event, it is a 1 km walk to the farm or we might be able to collect you by car on the other side of the river (If traveling by private car during the wet season, call the farm first to check conditions).
+It is safe to leave your car at the house before the river.

 Traveling from Canoa

 From Canoa, direct transport will take approximately 20-30 minutes.
-Unfortunately, our office has affected in the earthquake of April 16 and is no longer operating.
-To arrange tours on short notice, call the farm directly at 05 3020487 (05 if out of the Manabí province), preferably at midday or 6 p.m (our time).
-To arrange tours more than a month in advance, email us.
-Please allow 1-5 days for a response.
+Unfortunately, our office was lost in the earthquake of April 16 and is no longer operating.
+To arrange tours on short notice, call the farm directly at 05 3020487 (05 if out of the Manabí province), or 0992777925 preferably at midday or 6 pm (our time).
+To arrange tours in advance, email us.
+Please allow 1-4 days for a response.

 How to get to Canoa from Quito